Written by Vanessa Pike-Russell

 As you would have already guessed, caring for a land hermit crab is more than just food and salt.
 The initial set up for a land hermit crab can include much more than you previously thought.
 The good news is that there will never be a costly vet bill, no real expenses for food or medicine, no reproduction in your crabitat, or having to worm and groom.

-The main costs are those of the housing; isolation kit; heating; substrate; gauges; water dish; pond and food bowl; tank decorations; background and other items such as seashells; sea sponges; protein and calcium sources… the list goes on.
+The main costs are those of the housing; heating; substrate; gauges; water pools and food bowl; tank decorations; background and other items such as seashells; quality food for a proper diet… the list goes on.
 You are trying to offer everything a land hermit crab needs while in captivity, the essentials they cannot live without.

 If you cannot meet the needs of a land hermit crab, then it is best to wait until you can.
-It is much better to have an isolation unit set up and ready, than to be in a last minute panic when there are moulting signs or you have had your first moult.
 Most pets have a similar start up cost, which enables them to live comfortably and have a happy home and environment.

 Contrary to popular belief, Land Hermit Crabs are not throwaway pets and deserve the same humane treatment as other animals do.
-Before you buy a land hermit crab, go through the checklist on the next page.
+Before you buy a land hermit crab, go through the checklist.

-If at any time you find that you cannot meet the needs of your land hermit crabs, or decide that they are not the pet for you, please try and find them a happy home with friends that may care for them as well as their own.
+If at any time you find that you cannot meet the needs of your land hermit crabs, or decide that they are not the pet for you, please place them for adoption.

 4. Responsible Pet Ownership